-The Peloponnese is a quiet and exceptionally picturesque place to visit, full of small villages, unspoilt beaches, forested mountains, valleys and gorges as well as plenty of archaeological sites to explore.
+The Peloponnese is a quiet and exceptionally picturesque area to visit.
+It's full of small villages, unspoilt beaches, forested mountains, valleys and gorges as well as plenty of archaeological sites to explore.

 A fly drive is a great way to see the countryside, stopping off in out-of-the-way places and interacting with local people.

 Cities to visit